tuanway/servoyMailMerge/README.md

 There is rudimentary support for images in this build.
 Has been tested only with the DOTX format.

 #Filetypes
-Currently this tool only supports .dotx (word template) && .oft (outlook templates).
+Currently this tool only supports .dotx (Microsoft Word Template) && .oft (Outlook File Template).